-How much time have you spent optimizing your 1.16 Minecraft Server?
+How much time have you spent optimizing your 1.17 Minecraft Server?
+Running 1.17 is harder than running 1.16, so you need to get all the optimization you can!
 Right here is a quick guide to the things you might’ve missed while optimizing!

 Obviously, our first recommendation has to be using Airplane!
-We provide performance improvements to mobs, chunks, and players!
-Switching to Airplane is the fastest thing you can do to improve your server performance.
+Airplane provides performance improvements to mobs, chunks, and players as well as excellent support.
 You can find downloads here and get off the ground quickly just by replacing your spigot/paper.jar with Airplane.

 The steps are pretty simple with Chunky:

 /chunky radius <size>